Proposal to list medical devices supplied by Cardinal Health Australia 503 Pty Ltd

 Why we’re proposing this

-The ROI was for non-exclusive national agreements for listing on the Pharmaceutical Schedule.
+The RFP was for non-exclusive national agreements for listing on the Pharmaceutical Schedule.

-Pharmac has been working with suppliers who responded to the ROI to seek provisional agreements.
-This proposal is the first to arise from this process and we expect to consult on further provisional agreements with suppliers in this category throughout 2022.
+Pharmac has been working with suppliers who responded to the RFP, and were successful in being progressed to contract negotiation, to seek provisional agreements.
+This proposal is the latest to arise from this process and we expect to consult on further provisional agreements with suppliers of feeding devices.

 Details about our proposal

-Further information, including pricing and contractual details, has been provided to Te Whatu Ora Hospital’s procurement personnel.
-Clinicians interested in further detail on what this change means for their hospital should engage with their procurement teams.
+Further information, including pricing and contractual details, has been provided to Te Whatu Ora Hospital Procurement personnel.
+Clinicians interested in further detail on what this change means for their Te Whatu Ora Hospitals should engage with their Procurement teams.

 To provide feedback